Compression of Currents and Varifolds: Main results

 which has a computational cost of at most $m^{3} + nm^{2}$, which is significantly less than $n^{3}$ of the eigen-decomposition.

-After computing approximate leverage scores, one can choose $m$ by setting a pre-defined tolerance $\epsilon>0$ and increasing the number of samples $m$, until the change in the trace bound is below this tolerance.
-This is a sensible choice, as we observe in practice (see section \ref{Numexpsect}) that the decay of the true compression error closely matches that of the trace bound, which makes it a suitable proxy for the error.
-This is given as algorithm \ref{traceheuristic}.
-Note that this procedure, is similiar to the use of trace bound for judging quality of inducing points in sparse Gaussian process methods \cite{ratesofconvergesparsegp}.
+One can choose $m$ by setting a pre-defined tolerance $\epsilon>0$ and increasing the number of RLS samples $m$, until the change in the trace bound is below this tolerance.
+This is a sensible choice, as we observe in practice (see \cref{Numexpsect}) that the decay of the true compression error closely matches that of the trace bound, which makes it a suitable proxy for the error.
+This is given as \cref{traceheuristic}.
+Note that this procedure is similar to the use of trace bounds for judging the quality of inducing points in sparse Gaussian process methods \cite{ratesofconvergesparsegp}.